- Obesity affects people all over the world and puts them at risk of developing certain health problems.

 - New research suggests that people with obesity but who are also metabolically healthy are still at higher risk of health problems such as heart failure and respiratory diseases.

 Obesity is prevalent in populations all over the world.
 In 2017–2018,

 In determining someone’s risk of certain conditions, medical professionals do not only look at a person’s weight.
 They also examine metabolic profiles, which look at other health risk factors, including cholesterol levels, blood glucose levels, and blood pressure.

 The findings suggest that people who have obesity should still seek to maintain a moderate weight even if they lack other risk factors for poor health outcomes.

 People with obesity are at increased risk of several

 Risk factors for poor health vary.
 Research is ongoing about risk factors that often coincide with obesity.
 This has contributed to the creation of the term MHO.
 There is not always a strict criterion for this term, but someone with MHO typically has obesity but does not have metabolic syndrome.

-A person may receive a diagnosis of metabolic syndrome when they have three or more of the following:
+A person may receive a diagnosis of

 - low levels of high-density liproprotein (HDL) cholesterol

 - high blood glucose levels